Jeżyce, Poznań: History

 The old neighbourhood of Jeżyce was a separate village until the expansion of the city's boundaries in 1900 (when the region was still under Prussian rule).
 Sołacz was added in 1907.
 Golęcin and south-eastern Podolany became part of the city in 1933, during the Second Polish Republic.
 Most of the remainder of the district, including Ławica and Strzeszyn, was incorporated into the city during the expansions carried out under Nazi occupation in 1940–1942.
 Names used for parts of the district under German occupation include Jersitz (Jeżyce), Golnau (Golęcin), Sedan (Strzeszynek) and Steineck (Ławica).

 Kiekrz Lake, together with the neighbourhoods of Kiekrz and Wielkie on its northern edge, were brought within Poznań's city boundaries in 1987.

 In culture

 Jeżyce gave its name to the popular book series by Małgorzata Musierowicz, Jeżycjada.
 The term was coined by professor Zbigniew Raszewski, himself a series' fan, as a tribute to the Homer's Iliad (Iliada in Polish).
-The main characters of the series - Borejko family - live in tenement no. 5 on Roosevelt's Street in said district.
+The main characters of the series – Borejko family – live in tenement number 5 on Roosevelt's Street in said district.
 While the characters are fictional, most of the places in the books are real (not excluding the tenement, which is often visited by the books' fans).